 For all these reasons, the program of volunteer reinforcement and school support, aims to improve the quality of life of people in situations of social disadvantage, serving mainly the most vulnerable children.

-The School reinforcement and support volunteer program aims to improve the quality of life of people in situations of social disadvantage, most importantly in the case of vulnerable children.
-All this work would not be possible without the constant support of local staff and volunteers who accompany us each year.
-This is a program that seeks to empower children and young people in order to develop their skills and knowledge.
+All this work would not be possible without the constant support of local staff and volunteers who accompany us each year in this work.
+This is a program that seeks to empower children and young people to develop all their skills and increase their knowledge.

-As a volunteer in the School reinforcement and support volunteer program in Kenya, you should bear in mind that there isn’t enough staff to cope with the current demand of the schools.
-We therefore hope that our volunteers will bring new ideas and teaching methodologies and that these will motivate our children and young people to continue learning and build a better future for themselves.
+As a volunteer in Kenya, you should keep in mind that we do not have enough staff to cope with the demand for work that we currently have.
+We hope that our volunteers will bring new ideas and teaching methodologies that will motivate our children and young people to continue learning and build a better future for themselves.

-We work at the school with children and young people between the ages of 3 and 8 in the mornings ands between the ages of 9 and 14 in the afternoons.
-Volunteers interested in providing affective sex education work with young children between the ages of 10 and 21.
-The volunteer’s tasks at the school include:
+We work in a space for our children and young people, aged between 3 and 8 years in the mornings, in the afternoons are children between 9 and 14 years.
+Volunteers interested in providing affective-sexual education collaborate with young children between the ages of 10 and 21.
+Classes are organized:

 - English, Mathematics, Computer Science and Sports

 - Cooking classes, Painting, Gardening